 - Relieves the discomfort of small varicose veins

 - After corrective surgery, curbs the reappearance of spider and varicose veins

 20-30mmHg, Firm Support

 - Controls moderate edema, varicose veins, and spider veins

 - Promotes healing of venous ulcers

-- Prevents wooziness when rising from a seated or horizontal position, termed orthostatic hypotensio
+- Prevents orthostatic hypotension, a feeling of wooziness when rising from a seated or horizontal position

 - Lowers DVT risk

-- Decreases vein inflammation beneath a clot, called superficial thrombophlebitis
+- Decreases vein inflammation beneath a clot (superficial thrombophlebitis)

-- Post corrective surgery, combats the return of varicose and spider veins
+- Can be used post corrective surgery to combat the return of varicose and spider veins

 - Prevents dizziness upon standing